Classic Rogue DPS Spec, Builds, and Talents

 If you are playing Horde, then you will not be using Instant Poison IV on your main hand in order to fully take advantage of the Shaman ability Windfury Totem.
 Because you will not be using Instant Poison IV on your main hand, then you will not need all 5 points in Improved Poisons, so as Horde, you can put 3 of those points into Improved Eviscerate.

-This build will be very difficult to get the gear for until about Phase 5 and 6 when Ahn'Qiraj comes out.
-The reason for this is because you want to have at least 30% Crit Chance, as well as the given 9% Hit Rating, since this build revolves around critical strikes with your generators in order to gain extra combo points from the talent Seal Fate.
+With the release of Phase 6 Seal Fate Daggers becomes a much more viable and strong build.
+You want to have at least 30% crit change as well as the given 9% Hit Rating since the build revolves around critical strikes with your generators in order to gain extra combo points from the talent Seal Fate.
 See our stat page for more information on that.

 Notable Rogue Talents